Jim Boylan

-Jim Boylan (born April 28, 1955) is an American basketball coach.
+Jim Boylan (born April 28, 1955) is an American former professional basketball coach.
 He served as the interim head coach for the Chicago Bulls for part of the 2007–08 NBA season.
 He also served as an interim coach for the Milwaukee Bucks for part of the 2012–13 NBA season.
 Most recently, he played a part in helping the Cleveland Cavaliers win the 2016 NBA Finals over the Golden State Warriors.

 Playing career

 Born and raised in Jersey City, New Jersey, Boylan played basketball at St. Mary High School.

 He started his college career at Assumption College in Worcester, Massachusetts then a strong NCAA Division II program before transferring to Marquette University in Milwaukee, Wisconsin.
 His older brother, Mike, had enjoyed an outstanding basketball career at Assumption.
 He was Division II Player of the Year as a senior and among the school's all-time scoring leaders.
 Jim started at point guard his first two years at Assumption, 1973–1977, leading the team to a third-place finish in the national championship tournament both seasons.
 Following his sophomore season he transferred to Marquette University in Division I. He played point guard at Marquette, where he helped the Warriors win the 1977 NCAA Men's Division I Basketball Tournament (Marquette's only championship) by scoring 14 points in the National Championship Game versus the North Carolina Tar Heels.
 After leading Marquette in assists in his junior and senior season, Boylan was drafted in the fourth round (68th overall) in the 1978 NBA draft by the Buffalo Braves, who became the San Diego Clippers after the 1977–78 season.
 Boylan played for the Tucson Gunners in the Western Basketball Association during the 1978–79 season.
 He was named a second team All Star, and he helped the Gunners with the WBA championship.
 However, Boylan never played an NBA game.
 He headed to Europe instead, having a short pro career.
 He played for Alviks BK of Stockholm, Sweden in the 1979–80 season.